jnozzi/cocoadev.com/markdown/NewbieNeedsHelpWithTime.md

 ----

-If  Time is of the essence, consult the documentation on General/NSDate.
-The message [ General/NSDate date ] returns the current moment.
+If  Time is of the essence, consult the documentation on NSDate.
+The message [ NSDate date ] returns the current moment.
 Of course, by the "time" you get that information, it will be "later", since signals travel no faster than the speed of light in a vacuum (and somewhat slower inside your  machine.)
 In material media, though light can travel faster there than it does in a vacuum, there are inevitable losses when dealing with traditional computer hardware architecture.